symfony-cmf/symfony-cmf-docs/reference/configuration/create.rst

 plain_text_types
 """"""""""""""""

-A list of RDFa field types that will show a plain text editor without any formatting options.
+A list of RDFa field types that will be edited with a plain text editor without any formatting options.
+All other fields are edited with the WYSIWYG options activated.

 editor_base_path
 """"""""""""""""